Cutting Stripe Creation Time by 80% for Figma Designers

 Sliders vs. input fields

-Dynamic workflows needed both the convenience of a slider and the precision of an input field.
-The challenge was implementing both without cluttering the UI.
-Too many types of inputs would overwhelm the user.
+Dynamic workflows needed both the convenience of a slider and the precision of an input field, without overwhelming users with too many control types.

 This is why I decided to emulate Figma's UI.
-The input fields double as sliders when you drag the icon, keeping the design clean and reducing development time.
-And since users are already familiar with Figma's interface, the plugin feels intuitive and well-integrated into their workflows.
+The input fields double as sliders when you drag the icon, which keeps the design clean, reduces design time, and feels instantly familiar to Figma users.

 My biggest challenge was finding a solution despite these constraints: